Summary of Product Characteristics Updated 15-Oct-2019 | SANOFI

 Immune system disorders

-Intestinal obstruction, ileus/subileus, intestinal perforation1, gastrointestinal haemorrhage*1, intestinal ulceration*1, gastrointestinal necrosis*1, colitis*1, intestinal mass*1
+Abdominal pain, intestinal obstruction, ileus/subileus, diverticulitis, intestinal perforation1, gastrointestinal haemorrhage*1, intestinal ulceration*1, gastrointestinal necrosis*1, colitis*1, intestinal mass*1

 Skin and subcutaneous tissue disorders